onqtam/headjack/docs/why/7_REPUTATION.md

 > "Deriving comfort from anything other than status signals low status." - [Steven Kaas](https://twitter.com/stevenkaas/status/223317583737257984)

+> "The worst parts of human nature are always near the surface - ready to rise when cultural restraints weaken.
+We are not blank slates as some behavioralists once imagined.
+We are organisms whose more egregious tendencies can be greatly if arduously subdued and the primary reason for this tenuous optimism is the abject flexibility whith which status is sought.
+We will do almost anything for respect, including: not act like animals." - [The Moral Animal (1994), by Robert Wright](https://twitter.com/robertwrighter)

+> "The whole point of the human brain is behavioural flexibility." - [The Moral Animal (1994), by Robert Wright](https://twitter.com/robertwrighter)

 “Let the (status) game begin”
 With a picture of the clown from the movie “saw”